 Tarator (Chilled Cucumber Yogurt Soup) shown in two serving bowls.

-My version of this chilled cucumber yogurt soup was adapted from a recipe I spotted in Zahav: A World of Israeli Cooking (affiliate link), a cookbook from the world-famous middle eastern restaurant that’s been at the top of my must-eat-there list for a few years now.
-And to me this soup definitely has a lot of middle eastern vibes.
+My version of this chilled cucumber yogurt soup was adapted from a recipe in Zahav: A World of Israeli Cooking (affiliate link).
+That’s a cookbook from the world-famous middle eastern restaurant that’s been at the top of my must-eat-there list for years.
+And to me this soup also has a lot of middle eastern vibes.

-I was flipping through the book on a day when the temperature in Salt Lake was nearly 100F, so it’s no wonder that cold soup seemed like a brilliant idea.
-We loved it when we tested the recipe, and my friend Virginia who stopped by to sample the things we were testing that day also gave it a thumbs up!
+I was flipping through the book on a day when the temperature in Salt Lake was nearly 100F, so cold soup seemed like a brilliant idea.
+We loved the Tarator Soup when we tested the recipe!
+And my friend Virginia who stopped by to sample things we were testing that day also gave it a thumbs up!
+I hope you try it some time when it’s too hot to cook where you live!

 What ingredients do you need?